aziontech/lib/README.md

       removePathPrefix: './src',
     },
   },
-  // Domain, origin, and other configurations...
+  // Workloads, edge connectors, and other configurations...
 });
 ```